2023 Best Value Engineering Technologies Associate Degree Schools in the Middle Atlantic Region

 Full Engineering Technologies at Fulton-Montgomery Community College Report

 Pittsburgh Technical College landed the #9 spot in the 2023 rankings for the best value associate degree engineering technologies programs.
-Located in the rural area of Oakdale, Pittsburgh Technical College is a private not-for-profit school with a small student population.
+Located in the rural area of Oakdale, Pittsburgh Technical College is a private not-for-profit college with a small student population.

 Pittsburgh Technical College undergraduate students pay an average of $16,974 in tuition and fees each year.